 The property was purchased.
-A school was designed and built.
-75 of the 100 students in the Phillip St. location and 25 students from the wait list began classes in September of 2000 and the new location at 888 Trillium Drive, Kitchener was named Scholars’ Hall, a university preparatory school for first choice college and university acceptance.
-The 25 – 30 remaining students moved from the Phillip Street location to Weber and University in Waterloo.
-St. Jude’s School returned to its original focus of helping bright, learning disabled students turn their potential into achievement.
+A school was designed and built, and 75 of the 100 students in the Phillip St. location and 25 students from the wait list began classes in September of 2000 at the new location at 888 Trillium Drive, Kitchener.
+Scholars’ Hall was born!
+The remaining 25 – 30 students moved from the Phillip Street location to Weber and University in Waterloo and St. Jude’s School returned to its original focus of helping bright, learning disabled students turn their potential into achievement.

-Enrollment grew at Scholars’ Hall for the next six years until the Great Recession.
-The recession was not kind to Scholars’ and may adjustments had to be made.
+Enrollment grew at Scholars’ Hall for the next six years until the recession of 2008.
+The recession was not kind to Scholars’ and many adjustments had to be made.
 In hindsight, those adjustments have made Scholars’ Hall into a much better school and business.
-Scholars’ Hall weathered the Great Recession and has continued to be very successful at providing the best continuous education, from Junior Kindergarten to Grade 12, than any other private or publicly funded school.
+Scholars’ Hall weathered this economic storm and has continued to be very successful at providing the best continuous education, from Junior Kindergarten to Grade 12, than any other private or publicly funded school.

 As the recession waned, Scholars’ Hall invited St. Jude’s School to move into the building in 2009.
 Enrollment at Scholars’ Hall steadily recovered in the years following the recession.
 As the start of the 2013 school year, Scholars’ Hall’s enrollment reached and then exceeding pre-recession numbers.
 St. Jude’s School enrollment, on the other hand, being the only full-time day school for students with learning disabilities within 100 kilometers, stayed fully registered throughout the recession.